How to Choose a Painting Company Name That Reflects Your Professionalism

 If you’re unsure where to start, explore the U.S. Small Business Administration’s guide on naming your business — a helpful resource for understanding trademarks, registration steps, and business name protection.

-FAQ: Painting Company Names — What Business Owners Ask Most
+FAQ: Painting Company Names — What Do Owners Want to Ask?

-Q: Can a new company be incorporated under its own statutory framework?
+Is it possible to found a new company under its own legal framework?

-A: You may—but be sure it serves a purpose of storytelling or trust-building.
-If your name is known enough among your customers, it’s fine.
-If not, a descriptive enough name might entice new customers.
+You can—provided it serves a purpose in storytelling or trust building.
+If your name is well-enough known by your past clients, it’s fine and good to use.
+If it is not, then a descriptive enough name might be enough to capture new clients.

-Q: What if the name you want is already in use?
+What do I do, though, if the name I want is already in use?

-Q: Do I need to trademark my painting company name?
+Do I need to get the name of my painting company trademarked?

 Free Estimate – Click to Book